 PSCORE & the United Nations

 The international community plays a crucial role in empowering North Korean defectors.
-A larger audience listening to their testimonies encourages a bigger scale action to guarantee their fundamental rights.
-In order to make sure that the voices of North Korean defectors are heard by international organizations, we strive to raise awareness about North Koreans’ human rights violations in the United Nations.
+A larger audience listening to their testimonies encourages action on a bigger scale to guarantee their fundamental rights.
+In order to make sure that the voices of North Korean defectors are heard by international organizations we strive to raise awareness about North Korean human rights violations in the United Nations.

 Every voice matters to us.
 Every month we hold awareness campaigns to get people’s support and recognition of North Koreans’ people’s human rights.
 We have organized campaigns at Yonsei University, Yongsan station, Itaewon, and Hongdae amongst many other locations.
-During the campaigns we inform people about the human rights’ conditions in North Korea, through boards and documentation, gathering signatures for petitions for more recognition in South Korea of the situation in the North and trying to get financial support for our activities.
+During the campaigns we inform people about the human rights conditions in North Korea through boards and documentation, we gather signatures for petitions for more recognition in South Korea of the situation in the North, and try to get financial support for our activities.
 PSCORE has taken advantage of its participation to the United Nations to hold some campaigns in Geneva and in New York.

 reports and projects

 In order to prevent the global community from forgetting North Koreans’ voices, we inscribe their stories on paper and share them with the world.
-We collect testimonies and analyze them through human rights’ charters in the way the United Nations Special Reporter works.
+We collect testimonies, analyze them following the guidelines established by human rights charters, and pass our reports on to the UN Special Rapporteur on the DPRK.
 We have published these reports in Korean, English and French and are willing to translate the next ones in more languages to broaden the circle of people supporting the improvement of North Korean people’s human rights.